The Imagined Village

 The project started in 2004, and led to the release of an eponymous album in 2007 by a collective of artists on Real World Records.
 Some of the tracks on it are modern re-interpretations of traditional folk songs.
+Benjamin Zephaniah was awarded Best Original Song in the Hancocks 2008, Talkawhile Awards for Folk Music (as voted by members of Talkawhile.co.uk) for "Tam Lyn Retold".
+He collected the award at The Cambridge Folk Festival on 2 August 2008.

 The Imagined Village E.P. was released earlier in 2007, and is a remix of the album tracks.
 The 2008 BBC Radio 2 Folk Awards voted "Cold, Hailey, Rainy Night" as best traditional track.

 In 2009, the project moved to a new record label, ECC Records, and a second album, Empire & Love was released in January 2010, followed by Bending the Dark in May 2012.